Julian Assange arrested by British police at Ecuadorean embassy

 To some, Assange is a hero for exposing what supporters cast as abuse of power by modern states and for championing free speech.
 But to others, he is a dangerous rebel who has undermined the security of the United States.

+The statute of limitations for rape in Sweden is 10 years, unless it is deemed to be aggravated, in which case the ability to prosecute runs for longer.

+The Swedish Prosecution Authority had no immediate comment on Thursday regarding the news of Assange’s arrest or whether a probe could be reopened.

-Writing by Guy Faulconbridge and Kate Holton
+Writing by Guy Faulconbridge and Kate Holton; Editing by Hugh Lawson